Make your garden less attractive to slugs and snails

 Garlic spray helps to keep slugs away

-You can also make the area around your garden boxes less accessible to critters.
+You can also make the paths around your raised beds less attractive.

 Keep an eye on your plants

-As soon as you see signs of damage, go hunt for the culprit.
-The earlier you intervene, the less damage.
+As soon as you see even a little feeding damage, look for the culprit right away.
+The sooner you step in, the less damage there will be.

 Snails and slugs hide during the day in dark, damp places